 \section{Introduction}

 Modern AI models exhibit incredible versatility.
 They are capable of performing a broad range of tasks---coding, translation, writing, and many more.
-An important feature of the current generation of AI models is that their abilities vary relative to one another depending on the task in question.
-Some models write superior code, while others excel at legal reasoning.
-As a result, consumers of models can benefit from strategic \textit{selection} or \textit{aggregation} of models: A system (or person) that selects the right model for the job can outperform any model in isolation.

-For example, LMArena ranks individual models as well as a router (called Max) that aggregates individual responses across models; they report that this joint system achieves the highest ELO score, outperforming individual models~\citep{arena_blog_max_2026, lmarena}.
-Similar results hold in the literature on model routing~\citep{huang2025routereval, ongroutellm}: a router can yield better responses than any individual component in isolation.
+In some settings, AI models exhibit varying abilities based on the task at hand: some write superior code, while others excel at legal reasoning.
+When this is the case, savvy consumers of models can benefit from \textit{aggregation} of models: strategically relying on the right model for the job, with the goal of outperforming any model in isolation.
+For example, LMArena ranks individual models as well as a router (called Max) that aggregates individual responses across models; the router Max achieves the highest ELO score, outperforming individual models~\citep{arena_blog_max_2026, lmarena}.
 Anecdotally, consumers are also beginning to act similarly, by strategically relying on certain models for particular tasks and other models for different tasks.
 In this sense, consumers in our setting derive utility from a \textit{set} of models, not just a single one.

 The potential benefits of aggregation are well-known.
 Learning paradigms like boosting~\citep{freund1997decision} rely on the aggregation of weak learners to build a strong overall system.
 Similarly, the literature on collective intelligence and team formation finds that diverse teams can succeed by leveraging the complementary strengths of individuals~\citep{hong2004groups}.
 On the other hand, recent theory and evidence suggests that AI models are \textit{homogeneous}, failing to demonstrate the heterogeneity that might yield productive aggregation in practice~\citep{kleinberg2021algorithmic,bommasani2022picking,goel2025great,kim2025correlated}.
 Why is this the case, and what might lead to more diverse model ecosystems?